Country Music Stars Aren't Over the Naked Dress

 Frazer Harrison/Getty Images

-And the last not-your-average naked dress moment is being served up by reality star Savannah Chrisley, who went an uber-sexy route with a see-through bodice.
+And the last not-your-average naked dress moment is being served up by reality star Savannah Chrisley, who went an uber-sexy Bao Tranchi route with a see-through bodice.

 Though it's something you see at red carpet events time and time again, hats off to these leading ladies who gave the trend some refreshing updates.